Intermittent Adjustment to Attendance and Coursework

 Creating an Intermittent Adjustment (IA) Plan

 • The Intermittent Adjustment Plan should be completed at the beginning of the semester or as soon as faculty receive a student's accommodation letter with this accommodation specified.
-Upon completing the IA Plan, faculty will receive email confirmation with responses.
+Following your submission, the CEA will review your plan and follow up with you if there are any questions.
+Once CEA staff have approved your plan this will be shared with each student in your course who has access to one of the eligible accommodations.

 • Because the IA plan is based in the curriculum, Faculty only need to submit one form per course (or one per course section, if syllabus policies vary between sections), to be used for each eligibile student in that course/section.